17 of the Best Books to Read as Children (and Adults)

 I’ll Teach My Dog 100 Words by Michael Frith

 I was obsessed with this book when I was a kid and actually spent most of my days as a five-year-old memorizing the pages (I can still recite a few lines from memory).
 As an adult, I realize that the story talks about the importance of vocabulary, and the desire to constantly learn more and push your thinking to the next level.
-As a child, however, I just loved it because everything rhymed. —Alison Caporimo, Associate Editor
+As a child, however, I just loved it because everything rhymed. —Alison Caporimo, Associate Editor.
+Don’t miss the best books for grandparents to read to their grandkids.

 The Hundred Dresses by Eleanor Estes